-The COVID-19 impact and supply chain challenges continue to impact Stadler's October progress schedule update, resulting in a 37-day schedule delay on the 1st trainset arrival at the JPB site and a new forecast date of February 28, 2022.
-The conditional acceptance of the 14th trainset remains May 16, 2023.
-JPB needs to evaluate the baseline schedule revision as per Stadler's contract.
+COVID-19 and supply chain challenges continue to impact Stadler's November progress schedule update, resulting in a 19-day schedule delay on the 1st trainset arrival at the JPB site, the new forecast date is March 25, 2022.
+The conditional acceptance of the 14th trainset is May 9, 2023.
+JPB needs to evaluate the current baseline schedule revision process as per Stadler's contract.